wangdi4/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/ac_int/README.md

 ### Discussion

-`ac_int` can help minimize the generated hardware and achieve the same numerical result as native integer types.
-This can be very useful when the logic does not need to utilize all the bits provided by the native integer type.
+When the logic in your design does not need to use all the bits provided by the native integer type, using the `ac_int` data type can help minimize the generated hardware and achieve the same numerical result.